nhoyt/copy-page-link/README.md

 ## Overview

-Copy Page Link is a browser add-on for Chrome and Firefox that creates a formatted link to the current page loaded in the active tab, and copies it to the clipboard.
+Copy Page Link is a browser extension that creates a formatted link to the current page loaded in the active tab, and copies it to the clipboard.
 You can then paste the resulting link markup into an external document.

 By default, the page title is used as the display text for the link.
 You can override this behavior by selecting a text string within the document — that